Recovering unitary calculus from calculus with reality: The calculi

 \begin{prop}[{\cite[Theorem 5.8]{Ta19}}] There is a sequence of adjoint pairs

 which yields a Quillen equivalence between the $n$--stable model structure on $\U(n)\E_n^\mathbf{U}$ and the stable model structure on $\s^\mathbf{O}[\U(n)]$. \end{prop}

 The added $C_2$--equivariance involved in the calculus with reality makes it convenient to have an extra step in the zig--zag of Quillen equivalences, which does not compose to give a single Quillen pair.
 The first step in the Quillen equivalence is similar to the orthogonal case, and relates the intermediate category and the category of Real $\U(n)$--spectra, denoted, $\CE_1[\U(n)]$, see \cite[\S\S5.2]{Ta20b}.

 The second step in the zig--zag is motivated by Schwede's description of Real spectra, and the relationship between Real spectra and orthogonal spectra, \cite[Example 7.11]{Sch19}.
-The right adjoint $\psi : \CE_1[\U(n)] \to \os[C_2 \ltimes \U(n)]$ is given by
+There is a $C_2$-equivariant decomposition $\C^n \cong \R^n \oplus i\R^n$, where $i$ denotes the imaginary unit.
+It follows that $V_\C = V \otimes \C$ may be decomposed up to natural isomorphism as $V \oplus iV$, where $C_2$ acts on $iV$ via the sign representation.
+We denote by $S^{iV}$ the one-point compactification of $iV$, with the induced $C_2$-action.
+There is a functor $\psi : \CE_1[\U(n)] \to \os[C_2 \ltimes \U(n)]$ is given by

 which has left adjoint $L_\psi: \os[C_2 \ltimes \U(n)] \to \CE_1[\U(n)]$, given by the enriched coend

 \begin{prop}[{\cite[Theorem 5.2, Theorem 5.8]{Ta20b}}] There is a sequence of adjoint pairs,

 which yields a zig--zag of Quillen equivalences between the $n$--stable model structure on the intermediate category $C_2 \ltimes \U(n)\E_n^\mathbf{R}$, and the stable model structure on $\s^\mathbf{O}[C_2 \ltimes \U(n)]$. \end{prop}